Colorado Student Grants for College

 Colorado Student Grant

-Offered for student level of need, the Colorado Student Grant and Colorado Graduate Grant are based on FASFA information.
-Following the State of Colorado's guidelines, grants are made by specific institutions and are to be used for tuition, books, fees, room, board, and supplies.
-To qualify, students must meet the following requirements:- Be a Colorado resident
+Offered according to a student’s level of need, the Colorado Student Grant and Colorado Graduate Grant are based on FASFA information, including family finances.
+Following the State of Colorado’s guidelines, grants are made by specific institutions and are to be used for tuition, books, fees, room, board, and supplies.
+To qualify, students must meet the following requirements:

 - Enroll in an eligible program at an eligible Colorado postsecondary institution